jupyter/telemetry/JEP.md

 users are who they say they are - even though the rest of the event data should be considered untrusted.

-This would expose a HTTP endpoint that can receive data as a sink from other parts of the ecosystem (Notebook, JupyterLab, classic notebook, other JupyterHub services).
+This would expose a [REST Endpoint](#rest-endpoint) that can receive data as a sink from other parts of the ecosystem (Notebook, JupyterLab, classic notebook, other JupyterHub services).
 It would then add a metadata username field to each event, based on the JupyterHub authentication information sent